The-Social-Proof-Foundation/mys-mydata/move/seal/README.md

-# Seal Package
+# MyData Package

-Seal is a decentralized secrets management (DSM) service that relies on access control policies defined and validated on [MySocial](https://docs.mys.io/concepts/components).
-Application developers and users can use Seal to secure sensitive data at rest on decentralized storage like [Walrus](https://docs.wal.app/), or on any other onchain / offchain storage.
+MyData is a decentralized secrets management (DSM) service that relies on access control policies defined and validated on [MySocial](https://docs.mys.io/concepts/components).
+Application developers and users can use MyData to secure sensitive data at rest on decentralized storage like [Walrus](https://docs.wal.app/), or on any other onchain / offchain storage.

 This Move package provides the onchain functionality for:
 - Registering and managing key servers